What’s New in Kloudfuse

 This release introduces two powerful new APM observability tools, Trace Heatmap and K-Lens, to assist in service-level issue detection and advanced debugging using APM Trace data.

-K-Lens is a proprietary analysis tool that helps you to narrow down the cause of appliance performance issues; it compares thousands of attributes across span events to their baseline performance, and displays ranked results based on significance of deviation.
+Our proprietary analysis tool that helps you to narrow down the cause of appliance performance issues; it compares thousands of attributes across span events to their baseline performance, and displays ranked results based on significance of deviation.

 We encourage you to look at our introductory video about this feature: